Sjundby Manor

 Sjundby Manor (Finnish: Sjundbyn kartano, Swedish: Sjundby slott) is a manor house in Siuntio in Finland.
 The history of the manor is known from the year 1417.

 During the 1560s king Gustav I of Sweden's master of horses, Jakob Henriksson, built the main building out of gray stone that we see today.
 Sjundby Manor has been owned by many noble families throughout its history.
 The most well-known owner of the estate was princess Sigrid of Sweden, the daughter of Eric XIV of Sweden and Karin Månsdotter.
 The noble family of Adlercreutz has owned Sjundby Manor continuously since the 17th century.
 The ownership was only briefly disrupted by the lease of Porkkala Naval Base area to the Soviet Union after the Second World War.
 After the Soviet occupation the main building had to undergo a massive renovation.

 Nowadays Sjundby Manor serves as a private home.
 It is one of the oldest inhabited buildings in Finland.
+Sjundby is listed as a Built cultural heritage site of national significance and therefore protected by law.

 History

 15th and 16th centuries

 In 1417 a man called Lasse Skytte is named as the owner of Sjundby manor in written records.
-This is also the earliest record of the manor house.

 The next time Sjundby manor is mentioned in written records is in the mid-1500s when Jakob Henriksson Hästesko is named as the owner of the estate.
 Under his time the estate gained land and the main building, which resembles a medieval castle, was built.
-King Gustav I of Sweden visited Sjundby on the 1st of December 1555.
+King Gustav I of Sweden visited Sjundby on 1 December 1555.
 He was impressed by the greatness of the manor house and made it into a Kungsgård by the year 1556.
 The newly established county of Sjundbygård included the areas of what is nowadays known as municipalities of Siuntio, Kirkkonummi, Ingå and Espoo.
 However the county wasn't a long-lasting one.
 Already in 1558 county of Raseborg overtook Sjundbygård.